Thomas Letsch

-Thomas Letsch (born 26 August 1968) is a German professional football manager who is manager of Austrian Bundesliga club FC Red Bull Salzburg.
+Thomas Letsch (born 26 August 1968) is a German professional football manager who is currently the manager of Al-Shabab.

 Managerial career

 Letsch was never a professional footballer and started his coaching career at VfB Oberesslingen/Zell as player-manager.
 In July 2001, he became manager of Stuttgarter Kickers's reserve team until 2002, but was also a part of the first team staff until the end of the 2002–03 season.
 He then moved to FC Union Heilbronn and was the manager for one season.
 From January 2005 until July 2007, he was the assistant manager of SSV Ulm 1846.
 From January 2008 to June 2009, he was the manager of SG Sonnenhof Großaspach.